Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/DeveloperGuide/Deploy_A_Service.md

 from ferris_cli import EventSender

 event_type = "my_custom_event_type"
-data = {"some_parameter":"Hello from Hello World"}
+data = {"some_parameter": "Hello from Hello World"}

-EventSender().send(event_type,data)
+EventSender().send(event_type, data)
 ```

 Update the '**hello_world**' service and trigger a run.

-Now browse to 'Runs' menu of the UI and on refreshing the page you will see that the second service is either pending or being processed.
+Now browse to 'Runs' menu of the UI and on refreshing the page you will see that the second service is either pending or
+being processed.
 The print out of the app.py script should now show you the additional parameters sent.

 ### Run your Service on a Scheduled CRON

 Open the edit Package UI of the service '**hello_world**'.

 Add the following CRON expression in the schedule.

 Save the package.

 Switch to the Execute.

-You should now see the hello_world package executes every 5 minutes (and also triggers the hello_world_2 Service in turn).
+You should now see the hello_world package executes every 5 minutes (and also triggers the hello_world_2 Service in
+turn).

 Now that you have seen how it works it is probably best to delete the CRON expression and save the service.

-For a more detailed understanding of the CRON expression please check this page [CronJob](/docs/developerguide/development-lifecycle/"CronJob") in the *User Guide*.
+For a more detailed understanding of the CRON expression please check this
+page [CronJob](/docs/overview/ferris_fx/userguide/"CronJob") in the *User Guide*.

 In the above sections you have seen how basic services can be created and triggered in 3 ways.

 ### Run Multiple Scripts in a Service